-To improve the security of UEFI, the UEFI Forum \cite{UEFIForum}, along with industry and research community \cite{TPM2, eclypsium_secure_boot_dbx, CapsuleUpdate}, has established security specifications and mechanisms for the modern boot sequence.
+To improve the security of the UEFI, the UEFI Forum \cite{UEFIForum}, along with industry and the research community \cite{TPM2, eclypsium_secure_boot_dbx, CapsuleUpdate}, has established security specifications and mechanisms for the modern boot sequence.
 UEFI-compliant firmware must incorporate several layered security mechanisms, beginning with UEFI Secure Boot \cite{eclypsium_secure_boot_dbx}, which prevents unauthorized boot components from executing by verifying digital signatures against a database of trusted certificates.
 This protection counters boot-time attacks that load malicious bootloaders, firmware-level drivers, and other compromised components.
 UEFI Capsule Updates \cite{CapsuleUpdate} provide an additional security layer through cryptographically signed and validated firmware updates, ensuring update integrity and authenticity.
-Hardware-backed protections through Trusted Platform Modules (TPMs) \cite{TPM2} establish a root of trust, providing secure key storage and attestation capabilities throughout the boot sequence.
-Together, these mechanisms form a trusted computing base (TCB) \cite{TCB} designed to protect the firmware layer from malicious activities.
+In addition, hardware-backed protections through Trusted Platform Modules (TPMs) \cite{TPM2} establish a root of trust, enabling secure key storage and attestation capabilities throughout the boot sequence.
+Together, these mechanisms form a Trusted Computing Base (TCB) \cite{TCB} designed to protect the firmware layer from malicious activities.

-Despite various security mechanisms in place, UEFI security measures' effectiveness relies on proper implementation and configuration.
+Despite the various security mechanisms in place, UEFI security measures' effectiveness depends heavily on proper implementation and configuration.
 In practice, Secure Boot is frequently disabled or misconfigured, either to support legacy software or due to users' lack of security awareness.
 Even when enabled, attackers can exploit its predefined policies and trusted keys, as demonstrated by the BlackLotus bootkit, which bypassed Secure Boot by leveraging compromised signed bootloaders \cite{blacklotus}.
-Similarly, UEFI Capsule Updates, despite their cryptographic protections, remain vulnerable to supply chain attacks, as shown by the ShadowHammer campaign that injected malicious firmware updates \cite{shadowhammer}.
+Similarly, UEFI Capsule Updates, despite their cryptographic protections, remain vulnerable to supply chain attacks, as demonstrated by the ShadowHammer campaign, in which attackers distributed malicious firmware updates through a compromised update process \cite{shadowhammer}.